liamhv31/Projects/Wireshark/Wireshark-Traffic-Analysis.md

 **Answer**: 1000

 ### Question 2 - Which scan type is used to scan the TCP port 80?
+This question is essentially asking: which scan type is used to check if port 80 TCP is open.
+This is the same scanning technique observed in the previous question.
+TCP connect scans identify open ports by performing a the TCP three-way handhsake.

+**Answer**: TCP Connect

 ### Question 3 - How many "UDP close port" messages are there?